getgrav/grav-learn/pages/20/08.advanced/05.flex/02.concepts/doc.md

 It is a single access point for all your data.
 Once a Directory is registered, every page, plugin, and theme can reach its objects through Flex.
 Grav ships with its own built-in Directories (such as **User Accounts** and **Pages**), and plugins and themes can register their own.

+> [!NOTE]
-!!!
-Even if the Flex versions of *User Accounts* or *Pages* are not enabled for editing, you can still read Flex versions of them from both the frontend and Admin Next.
+> Even if the Flex versions of *User Accounts* or *Pages* are not enabled for editing, you can still read Flex versions of them from both the frontend and Admin Next.

 #### Flex Type